Floris of London: Fictional references

 Ian Fleming, the creator of the fictional spy James Bond, was a regular customer at Floris.
 This personal preference led directly to references in the James Bond novels.
 In Moonraker (1955), Fleming writes that Floris supplies the soaps and other toiletries in the restrooms in the private club Blades and in Diamonds Are Forever (1956) Fleming noted Bond's use of Floris-made bath essence.

-Al Pacino's character in Scent of a Woman famously declared he knew the 'woman in his sights' was wearing a Floris fragrance.
+Al Pacino's character in Scent of a Woman declared he knew the 'woman in his sights' was wearing a Floris fragrance.